 Images from Cambodia: myth, history and contemporary art

-At the time when we commemorate the 40th anniversary of the Cambodian genocide, on April 17th 2015, it is necessary to express the legacy and creativity of a country which experienced mass extermination and destruction of an artistic community, through cultural and scientific events.
+40 years after a genocide which left a devastated society, it is necessary to express the legacy and creativity of a country which experienced mass extermination and destruction of an artistic community, through cultural and scientific events.
 Cambodia’s political, cultural and economic reconstruction is difficult; in its dramatic context, artists played an essential role particularly by passing on traditional arts to the new generation.
 But Cambodian young artists are looking for renewal: by questioning the past, they now seek to understand the complexity of our time and taking up the challenges of globalization.

 Photo credit: Pierre-Paul Frick